djalbat/yapp/README.md

 ### Overall styles

 The following styles can be overridden.
-The most elegant way to do this is with programmatic styles.
-You can take the following approach, for example:
+If you are using JSX then the best way is with programmatic styles:

 ```
 "use strict";